| addLabels {PBSmapping} | R Documentation |

 column.

-For additional help on the arguments cex
+For additional help on the arguments cex, col, and

-, please see par
+font, please see par.

-EventData or PolyData with X
+EventData or PolyData with X and Y columns

 that can subsequently reproduce the labels on the plot.
 Modify this